sriyanm/kalshi-election-analysis/README.md

 Example python code for accessing api-authenticated endpoints on [Kalshi](https://kalshi.com).
 This is not an SDK.

 ## Installation
-Install requirements.txt in a virtual enviornment of your choice and execute example.py from within the repo.
+Install requirements.txt in a virtual environment of your choice and execute main.py from within the repo.